 Resolutions are stronger when the result is specific, focused, and achievable.
 For example, say “retrain police in de-escalation,” not just “reform the police.”

 - If your submitted resolution does not meet the above guidelines, it will returned to you with feedback.
 After receiving feedback, you may revise and resubmit it to the Committee.

-- Each resolution must be submitted separately so that they can be voted on individually.
+- Each resolution must be submitted separately, so that they can be voted upon individually.